andrewacashner/hearingfaithms/chapters/chapter-3.md

 the Christmas moment when the "maxima" and "breve," high and low, were brought together, and the music of the heavenly chorus broke through to be heard by humble shepherds.
-Zurbarán's image, in line with other contemporary iconography like the manger scene in a 1613 Roman Breviary and the Adoration of the Shepherds on the retable of Puebla Cathedral, includes a bound lamb next to the manger as a symbol of Christ's fate as the paschal lamb, much as "the thirty-three" and other references in this villancico connect Christ's birth to his sacrificial death.
-[@Catholic:Breviarium1631, 168]
-^[XXX  Puebla cathedral book or image in this book ]

 (insert figure `ref:fig:Zurbaran-Jerez-Adoracion`)
 `label:fig:Zurbaran-Jerez-Adoracion`

+Additionally, Zurbarán's image,  includes a bound lamb next to the manger as a symbol of Christ's fate as the paschal lamb, much as "the thirty-three" and other references in this villancico connect Christ's birth to his sacrificial death.
+The same trope is present may be seen in the manger scene in a 1613 Roman Breviary and the Adoration of the Shepherds on the retable of Puebla Cathedral (figure `ref:fig:Puebla-Ferrer-Pastores`, discussed below).
+[@Catholic:Breviarium1631, 168]

+By referencing different levels of musical style, Padilla maps contrasting types of human music onto the contrast of earthly and heavenly music.
 The phrase *grave, suave y sonoro* seems to have been a stock description of sacred music appropriate for liturgical worship.
+^[ XXX cite Lorena Uribe Bracho on *suave* and vocabulary of music in 17c poetry]
 The same words are used to describe the music of Christ as a musician (in fact, as a musical instrument) in José de Cáseda's *Qué música divina* from a half-century later, as discussed in chapter `ref:ch:Zaragoza`.
 A bequest to Mexico City Cathedral in XXX used nearly identical terms to describe the Latin Responsories that should be sung.
 Interestingly, in that case the term was used to specify Latin-texted music *as opposed to* villancicos.
 ^[XXX  cite Goldman, check detail ]
 Here, within a villancico, the term is used to refer to a higher form of music-making, within the Neoplatonic tradition of using that which is lowly to point toward higher truths.
-Thus Padilla uses stylistic topics to match the reference to different types of music within the same piece.

 At the phrase *y aguardan tiempo oportuno* ("and they await the opportune time,"
 m.
 60), Padilla shifts meter signatures again, returning to ternary meter (CZ)